Scratle/fiddlings/StackReviewSuggestedEditsRework/README.md

 - Use Stack Desing post summary that include tags.
 - Put a link on all post titles.
 - Pick an API threshold before seeing a notice.
+- Adds a 🞚 to Community user by default.